 NGMC also participates in the Georgia Department of Community Health Upper Payment Limit (UPL) program.
 The UPL program allows for non-state local government hospitals and nursing homes to be paid 100 percent of the amount Medicare would pay for similar Medicaid services.
-During fiscal years 2023 and 2022, NGMC recognized \$18,687 and \$15,908, respectively, from the UPL program. \$445 was included in other current assets as of September 30, 2023.
-There was no amount receivable under the UPL program as of September 30, 2022.
-UPL amounts recognized are included in patient service revenue.
+UPL funding recognized is included in patient service revenue in the accompanying Statements of Operations and Changes in Net Assets, and amounts accrued for the UPL program are included in other current assets in the accompanying Balance Sheets.
+Amounts recognized and accrued in 2024 and 2023 for the UPL program include: